-Fixed rate financial instruments include placements with banks and financial institutions, loans and advances and receivables, held-to-collect debt securities at amortised cost, deposits from banks and other financial institutions, customer deposits and certificates of deposit issued.
+Fixed rate financial instruments include placements with banks and financial institutions, loans and advances and receivables, debt securities investment, deposits from banks and other financial institutions, customer deposits and certificates of deposit issued.
 The fair values of these fixed rate financial instruments carried at amortised cost are determined based on prevailing money-market interest rates or current interest rates offered for similar financial instruments appropriate for the remaining term to maturity.
 The carrying amounts of such financial instruments are not materially different from their fair values.

-Financial assets and financial liabilities carried at fair value
+(b) Financial assets and financial liabilities carried at fair value